isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2168.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Digital quality testing equipment

 ### Support Level
-Up to 50% for SMEs <br>
+Up to Food for SMEs <br>
-Up to 50% for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Holding Period of 3 years
+Food

 ### Contact Information
 N.A.